lenisha/route-service-example/README.md

 # Cloud Foundry Route Service Example

+## Example shows usage of Apache Http Client for CORS enablement

 This project is an example of a [Cloud Foundry Route Service][r] written with [Spring Boot][b].
 This application does the following to each request:

 Use [Spring echo][e] application in backend to verify headers and CORS